Need transportation to Oxford’s vaccination clinic?

 Tillsonburg residents over the age of 80, or Indigenous adults 55-and-older who have booked a COVID-19 vaccination appointment will need transportation to Woodstock.

 Southwestern Public Health announced last week that Goff Hall at the Woodstock Community Centre will be Oxford County’s first vaccination site starting the week of March 15.
-Among the reasons for selecting the site, the health unit said it has access to public transit routes.
+Those appointments filled up within a couple of hours.
+Bookings reopen March 15, 8 a.m., for appointments the week of March 22.

 Need transportation to Oxford’s vaccination clinic?
 Back to video

+Among the reasons for selecting the Woodstock Goff Hall site, the health unit said it has access to public transit routes.

-That’s true for residents of Tillsonburg who can take the T:GO intercommunity bus service, which as of Monday morning offered three stops in Woodstock – the Woodstock ‘Route 5’ bus stop on Dundas Street, the Woodstock hospital, and the VIA Rail station.
+That is true for residents of Tillsonburg who can take the T:GO intercommunity bus service, which as of Monday morning offered three stops in Woodstock – the Woodstock ‘Route 5’ bus stop on Dundas Street, the Woodstock hospital, and the VIA Rail station.

 A fourth T:GO bus stop may be added at 381 Finkle St., Woodstock to align with the new vaccination clinic.